rstudio/vetiver-r/cran-comments.md

 ## Release Summary

-This is the 11th CRAN release of vetiver.
-This release adds support for more model types, deployment to AWS SageMaker, more robust package version checking renv, and other bug fixes and improvements.
+This is the 12th CRAN release of vetiver.
+This release removes a usage of `getRversion()` as instructed by CRAN, as well as fixing a Docker-related bug and adding a new endpoint for vetiver model APIs.

+## revdepcheck results

-## R CMD check results
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-0 errors | 0 warnings | 0 notes
+ * We saw 0 new problems
+ * We failed to check 0 packages